Symbiosis in Soil

 Rosalyn stands at the edge of a canyon

-Undergraduate Researcher: Rosalyn Muñiz
+Alumna: Rosalyn Muñiz

 Nate holds a mushroom in the lab